md-shoeb-1/steel_property_prediction/README.md

 This repository contains the curated dataset used in the manuscript:

-"An Explainable Machine Learning Framework for Interpretable Mechanical Property Prediction in Steels Using Alloy Composition and Heat Treatment."
+"An Explainable Machine Learning Framework for Interpretable Mechanical Property Prediction in Steels Using Alloy Composition and Heat Treatment"

 The dataset includes:
 - Steel grades